emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

 # Covariantly functorial type families

-These formalisations correspond to Section 8 of RS17 paper.
+These formalisations correspond to Section 8 of the RS17 paper.

 This is a literate `rzk` file: